-Employment Assistance: State employee receives 15 days military leave per year for Federal or State active duty.
+Paid Leave for National Guard and Reserve Service Members: State employee receives 15 days military leave per year for training, Federal or State active duty.

-Eligibility: National Guard Service member who is a state employee on orders for Annual Training.
+Eligibility: National Guard or Reserve Service member who is a state employee

-Veteran's Preference: The Minnesota Veterans Preference Act (VPA) grants most Veterans a limited preference over non-Veterans in hiring and promotion for most Minnesota public employment positions.
+Veteran's Hiring Preference (State): The Minnesota Veterans Preference Act (VPA) grants most Veterans a limited preference over non-Veterans in hiring and promotion for most Minnesota public employment positions.
 The Minnesota VPA Statutes apply to Minnesota public employment, "civil service laws, charter provisions, ordinances, rules or regulations of a county, city, town school district or other municipality or political subdivision of this state."